Grue-2/Projects/README.md

 whitens its output, the scripts default setting will von Neumann the output again just in case.

-Those spit out entropy bits are stored in a buffer then written to a keyfile.
+Those spit out entropy bits are stored in a buffer then written to keyfiles.

 ### User guide

-Plug in your TrueRNG3 USB, check which COM port its connected to. (google how) Compile TrueRNGKeyGen.cpp together with TrueRNGInterface.h. (the later is not my code)
+Plug in your TrueRNG3 USB, check which COM port its connected to. (google how) Change the RNG_PORT constant to match your TrueRNG3's COM port.
+Compile TrueRNGKeyGen.cpp together with TrueRNGInterface.h. (the later is not my code)

 run code where you want the key files to be generated.

+The folder contains an example key file.

 If its working it should look like this :